-Prop K funding for bicycle facility maintenance has allowed SFMTA to test new products, such as these flexible posts with integrated curbs on Market Street.
-Testing multiple products has allowed SFMTA to choose the most cost effective option that best meets San Francisco's needs.
+Prop K funding for bicycle facility maintenance has allowed the SFMTA to test new products, such as these flexible posts with integrated curbs on Market Street.
+Testing multiple products has allowed the SFMTA to choose the most cost effective option that best meets San Francisco's needs.

-SAFE ROUTES
+SAFE ROUTES TO SCHOOL

 PROGRAM AIMS TO INCREASE SAFE AND ACTIVE WALKING AND BIKING TO AND FROM SCHOOLS.
 The Safe Routes To School Program aims to increase safe and active walking and biking to and from elementary schools across the city.
 The program is led by a multi-disciplinary team, comprised of the San Francisco Unified School District, City agencies, and nonprofit organizations.
-The Transportation Authority regularly allocates funds to Safe Routes to School program projects and serves as an advisor for the program's implementation.
+The Transportation Authority regularly allocates funds to Safe Routes to School program projects.

 In January 2018, the Transportation Authority Board approved additional One Bay Area grant funds to continue the Safe Routes to School program.

-The board also shifted program administration to the SFM-TA and implemented reforms to make the program more responsive to the needs of schools.
+The board also shifted program administration to the SFMTA and implemented reforms to make the program more responsive to the needs of schools.